GJZwiers/regexpress/README.md

-Regexpress creates regex patterns from data using template strings.
-Templates can be specified in a settings object and accompanied by a data object.
+Regexpress creates regex patterns from data by declaring templates.
+These can be specified in a settings object and accompanied by a data object.

 Usage: